Seirdy/seirdy.one/content/posts/website-best-practices.md

 The edges of a touch screen are often tap-targets (the top edge might toggle navigation or scroll to the top, the bottom may have home/back buttons, and the right side may have a scrollbar), so keep elements slightly away from those.
 Keeping away from edges is doubly important on phones: they may have rounded edges that are easy to miss-tap, or reinforced cases that make the very edge of a screen difficult to reach.

-On lists without visible bullets, I dropped the default indentation.
-I had to find other ways to ensure adequate tap-target size and provide sufficient non-interactive space for readers with hand-tremors to scroll.
+On lists with many links, I had to find other ways to ensure adequate tap-target size and provide sufficient non-interactive space for readers with hand-tremors to scroll.
 Some examples:

 - The [webmention list](#webmentions) after this article separates links with timestamps and some paragraph spacing.

+- Some list items have links with extra padding.
+These include description terms (`<dt>`) and navigation elements, such as the table of contents or the site header and footer,

 - The [homepage posts list](https://seirdy.one/#posts) and the list of related articles at the beginning of [one of my posts](https://seirdy.one/2022/02/02/floss-security.html) separates links with non-interactive text descriptions

+- This list separates two list-items containing links with a third list-item that lacks links.

 ### Line spacing